jaigitrep159/wrapper-offline-revision/_FOR-DEVS/ideas.md

 ## 1.3.0 changes
   - Make SWF pages actual HTML files (they're dynamically generated in javascript its weird)
-  - Stop using common.xml (i think this was about like trying to sort everything into their proper themes and making the import theme only show imported stuff)
-    - The import theme can have Common disabled using SWF editing
-  - Select a theme before starting editor
   - Backup/import SAVED folder option

 ### Changes that can be done in settings.bat